1. CONSIDER THE LOCATION & HOW THE OUTFITS CAN COMPLEMENT IT.

 3. CHOOSE A COLOUR PALETTE.

-After you’ve chosen mum’s outfit, think about 2-3 coordinating colours, some neutral, and one of which pops and brings life to the outfits.
-I’ve created a Pinterest board with family photo outfit ideas!
-Go check it out!
+After you’ve chosen mum’s outfit, add 2-3 coordinating colours, some neutral, and one of which pops and brings life to the outfits.
+I’ve created a Pinterest board with family photo outfit ideas to get you started, find something similar that you like and go from there.

 Also, the colour palette you choose will affect your appearance and the overall look of your photo.
 Warmer colours like peach, cream, brown, will give your photos a soft glowing look, while bold and vivid colours will produce a brighter and sharper appearance.
-In general, muted or nature based colours look great in photos.
-Bright, bold colours stand out and distract the photo.
-Coordinate, but don't match - please don't put everyone in jeans and a white shirt!
+In general, more neutral earthy tones (like below) look best in photos and allow your connection to stand out.

 4. ADD VARIETY WITH PATTERNS & TEXTURES.

 To add depth and interest to your photos, create dimension by having solid colours with a few coordinating subtle patterns and textures.
 Patterns are great in small doses and add a lot of your photo.
 Avoid bold, large prints that can distract from the photo though.

 5. WHAT IS YOUR GOAL FOR THESE PHOTOS?